Benefice Profile

 Picture, Cotswolds

-Gloucestershire is a rural county including parts of the Cotswolds, the Royal Forest of Dean and the Severn Vale.
+Gloucestershire is mainly a rural county including parts of the Cotswolds, the Royal Forest of Dean and the (river) Severn Vale plus the cities of Gloucester and Cheltenham.
 Motorway access is excellent, with an exit to the benefice from junction 2 of the M50, which itself joins the M5 at junction 8.
-(Return to top)

-Our united benefice is in the extreme northwest of the diocese and was created in December 2000 by merging the adjacent teams of Redmarley and Dymock.
-It is in the deanery of Severn Vale which was itself created in 2009 by merging the old deaneries of Forest North and Gloucester North.
-The benefice is completely rural, in an area of outstanding natural beauty, and borders the dioceses of Worcester and Hereford.
+Our Benefice is in the extreme northwest of the diocese and was created in December 2000 by merging the adjacent teams of Redmarley and Dymock.
+We are in the deanery of Severn Vale, which was itself created in 2009 by merging the old deaneries of Forest North and Gloucester North.
+The Benefice is completely rural, in an area of outstanding natural beauty, and borders the dioceses of Worcester and Hereford.
 (Return to top)

 Picture, View of Gloucester City